-There is a great impact of such fires in different areas, which is why it is important for property owners to have some knowledge of fire fighting pump.
+There is a great impact of such fires in different areas, which is why it is important for property owners to have some knowledge of fire fighting pumps.

 There are certain products, which can assist in minimizing the impact to some extent such as the bushfire pumps.
-The property owners can take advantage of such products.
-However, not everyone has the chance to personally try such products and reading the relevant comparison of potential uses, specifications, and features can be of some help.
+The property owners can take advantage of such products and make informed decisions on the best fire fighting pump for their given situation.

 Below is a comparison between two bushfire fighting pumps and outcome of their potential uses.